arcasen/markdown-include/docs/examples/pandoc-flavored-markdown/blockquotes/blank_before_blockquote-1.md

-block qoutes

-> This is a block quote.
+This is NOT a block quote.
->
-> > A block quote within a block quote.
+> Lorem ipsum dolor sit amet, consectetur adipiscing elit.